-4.10.19 Teradata (JDBC)
+4.10.20 Teradata (JDBC)

-This example illustrates how to connect to a Teradata database server through JDBC.
+This example illustrates how to connect to a Teradata database server via JDBC.

 - JRE (Java Runtime Environment) or Java Development Kit (JDK) must be installed.
 This may be either Oracle JDK or an open source build such as Oracle OpenJDK.
-DatabaseSpy will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: a) The custom JVM path you may have set in application Options, see Java Settings(377); b) The JVM path found in the Windows registry; c) The JAVA\HOME environment variable. - Make sure that the platform of DatabaseSpy (32-bit, 64-bit) matches that of the JRE/JDK. - The JDBC driver (one or more .jar files that provide connectivity to the database) must be available on your operating system.
+DatabaseSpy will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: (i) the custom JVM path you may have set in application Options; see Java Settings; (ii) the JVM path found in the Windows registry; (iii) the JAVA\HOME environment variable. - Make sure that the platform of DatabaseSpy (32-bit, 64-bit) matches that of the JRE/JDK. - The JDBC driver (one or more . jar files that provide connectivity to the database) must be available on your operating system.
 In this example, Teradata JDBC Driver 16.20.00.02 is used.
-For more information, see https://downloads.teradata.com/download/connectivity/jdbc-driver. - You have the following database connection details: host, database, port, username, and password.
+For more information, see https://downloads.teradata.com/downloads.teradata.com/download/connectivity/jdbc-driver. - You have the following database connection details: host, port, database path, name, or alias, username, and password.